-The teacher is responsible for the planning and review of the extra support sessions and will liaise with the Learning Support Assistant about the planning, the delivery and the outcomes of the group.
-Advice can be sought from the SENDCo, and in some cases the SENDCo may get directly involved in helping to plan the support.
+- The teacher is responsible for the planning and review of the extra support sessions and will liaise with the Learning Support Assistant about the planning, the delivery and the outcomes of the group.
+Advice can be sought from the SENDCo, and in some cases the SENDCo may get directly involved in helping to plan the support. - Information will be recorded and shared with you and the SENDCo. - The Assess-Plan-Do-Review SEND Cycle is followed throughout.